 The most efficient way to charge your battery bank is under diesel engine propulsion at 1,200 > 1,400 engine RPM.
 However, it is possible by adding an optional secondary propeller shaft clutch in after the gearbox, to run the diesel engine, gearbox in ahead to allow the Electric Motor/Generator to charge the battery bank whilst moored up.

 Seagoing Heat Exchanger Cooled Engines that are available with a Hybrid option are the Beta 20 through to the Beta 150, please refer to our Seagoing Engine Range.
-Or for more detailed Hybrid information please contact either Beta Marine or Hybrid Marine.
+Hybrid is only available for engines specified with either a PRM150 or PRM500 gearbox option.
+For more detailed Hybrid information please contact either Beta Marine or Hybrid Marine.